dyeramosu/AC215_snapnutrition/README.md

 - The scripts also make use of TF Records and TF Data pipelines for faster data preprocessing.
 See the `task.py` script to understand how we've implemented these features
 - The `README.md` in this container gives detailed instructions on how to build the container, package the training scripts, and execute the packages in Vertex AI.
 - The current configuration of this container allows us to manipulate a YAML file called `model_config.yml` to more easily change hyperparameters.
 Later versions will allow more control over model architectures and tracking within Weights and Biases.

+**App container**

+ - This contains the frontend app that runs in your browser.
+ - The frontend is made using Flask and allows user to submit their own food photos and see the model-estimated nutrition info.

+### **References**

+Need to fill out...